-The Board has established a remuneration philosophy which is guided by the Bank as well as SBG's philosophy and policy as well as the specific social, regulatory, legal and economic context of Nigeria.
+The Board has established a remuneration philosophy that is guided by the Bank as well as the SBG's philosophy and policy.
+Additionally, the specific social, regulatory, legal, and economic context of Nigeria.

-In this regard, the Company employs a cost-to-company structure, where all benefits are included in the listed salary and appropriately taxed.
+In this regard, the Company employs a Fixed Pay plus Benefit mode structure, where all benefits are included in the listed salary and appropriately taxed.